hyperledger/anoncreds-spec/spec/data_flow_setup.md

 The second of the outcomes from creating of a [[ref: Revocation Registry]] is a [[ref:
 TAILS_FILE]].
-The contents of a [[ref: TAILS_FILE]] is an array of calculated prime integers, one for each credential in the registry.
+The contents of a [[ref: TAILS_FILE]] is an array of calculated points on curve `G2`, one for each credential in the registry.
 Thus, if the [[ref:
-Revocation Registry]] has a capacity (`maxCredNum`) of 1000, the [[ref: TAILS_FILE]] holds an array of 1000 primes.
-Each credential issued using the [[ref: Revocation Registry]] is given its own index (1 to the capacity of the [[ref: Revocation Registry]]) into the array, the index of the prime for that credential.
+Revocation Registry]] has a capacity (`maxCredNum`) of 1000, the [[ref: TAILS_FILE]] holds an array of 1000 `G2` curve points.
+Each credential issued using the [[ref: Revocation Registry]] is given its own index (1 to the capacity of the [[ref: Revocation Registry]]) into the array, the index of the point for that credential.
 The contents of the [[ref;
 TAILS_FILE]] is needed by the [[ref: issuer]] to publish the current state of revocations within the [[ref: Revocation Registry]] and by the [[ref: holder]] to produce (if possible) a "proof of non-revocation" to show their issued credential has